 1. What is the nature of our relationship?

 The Mind & Life Institute (MLI) and Mind & Life Europe (MLE) have a shared history and values.
 Both organizations however are independent and autonomous from legal, financial, programmatic, and administrative perspectives.
 We operate in different territories (see below) yet work together to promote each other’s respective programs.

 2. What are the similarities and differences between the organizations?

 Both organizations fund rigorous research grants across a range of disciplines related to contemplative sciences.
 MLI has three grants programs: Varela grants, PEACE grants, and Think Tanks.
 MLE grants the European Varela Awards.

 The differences relate to where we conduct our events and actively fundraise (see below), and our research emphases.
-MLI focuses on the nature of the human mind, as well as the psychological, physiological, behavioral, and social impact of contemplative practices.
+MLI focuses on understanding the role of the human mind in contributing to and solving problems of disconnection and othering, through insights from science and contemplative wisdom.
 MLE integrates scientific research and wisdom traditions for the development of contemplative studies in various initiatives such as education, nutrition, philosophy, and neuroscience.

 3. Where do the organizations operate?

 We both host events and actively fundraise in our defined geographic territories.
 Mind & Life Europe operates in geographical Europe, including the European Union, Scandinavia, the Balkans, Turkey, Russia, Switzerland, the Ukraine and the United Kingdom.
 The Mind & Life Institute operates worldwide excluding the Mind & Life Europe territories.

 We communicate regularly and coordinate with regard to programs and the direction of each organization.
 We ensure our programmatic calendars do not significantly overlap and we share insights and learnings that might benefit the other.